King Edward III Family Tree & Biography (1312-1377)

 Early Years

-King Edward III was born on 13th November 1312 to King Edward II and Isaballa of France at Windsor Castle.
+King Edward III was born on 13th November 1312 to King Edward II and Isabella of France at Windsor Castle.
 At the time of his birth, Edward’s father had a poor relationship with his barons largely due to Edward’s insistence on giving positions and power to his favourites.

-Edward II was also fighting a war against Robert Bruce of Scotland and on 24th June, Scottish forces secured a decisive victory against the English at the Battle of Bannockburn.
+Edward II was also fighting a war against Robert Bruce of Scotland and on 24th June 1314, Scottish forces secured a decisive victory against the English at the Battle of Bannockburn.

 Isabella and Mortimer